nickhward/ga-her-ddpg/README.md

 ## How to play the environment with any chosen policy file
-You can see the environment in action by providing the policy file:
+You can see the environment in action by providing the policy file (either using the default parameters policy or the GA parameters policy):
 ```
 python3 -m play.py <file_path>
 python3 -m play.py /tmp/newlog/policy_best.pkl